sr-tamim/devops-stuff/Linux-server-setup/README.md

 If you see any mistake or any better approach, feel free to share them in the comment.

+For those interested in automating this setup process, please refer to the [Linux Server Setup Script](Linux-server-setup-script.md).

 ## Regards
 [SR Tamim](https://sr-tamim.vercel.app)